-The area of Westergasfabriek, a complex of 19th century buildings was a once gas plant, then a venue for house raves in the 90’s and now it’s one of the biggest cultural venues of Amsterdam.
-At Cultuurpark Westergasfabriek Amsterdam you’ll find bars, restaurants, clubs, music festivals, a park, a kids pool, house parties, many outside terraces, a coffee bar, an ice cream shop, a jazz club and a cinema.
+Westergasfabriek in Amsterdam is a complex of 19th century buildings, once a gas plant.
+In the 90’s the Amsterdam Westergas area hosted many house raves.
+Now it is one of Amsterdam’s biggest cultural venues.
+There are bars, restaurants, clubs, music festivals in summer, markets, a park, a kids pool, house parties, many outside terraces, a coffee bar, an ice cream shop, and even a cinema.
+It’s a great area to explore and to be among local Amsterdam people.

 In 1959 the largest natural gas field of Europe was found in The Netherlands, nearby Slochteren in the Northern province of Groningen.
-When the gas was extracted from Slochteren, the Westergasfabriek in Amsterdam lost its function.
+Since then, the Westergasfabriek in Amsterdam lost its function.

 Clean up Wester Gas Plant